MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-channel.md

 We recommend that your bot *not* send a welcome message in the following situations:

-* The team is large.
-Obviously subjective, for example, larger than 100 members.
+* The team is big (obviously subjective, for example, more than 100 members).
 Your bot may be seen as 'spammy' and the person who added it may get complaints unless you clearly communicate your bot's value proposition to everyone who sees the welcome message.
-* Your bot is first mentioned in a group or channel versus being first added to a team.
+* Your bot is first mentioned in a group or channel, versus being first added to a team.
 * A group or channel is renamed.
 * A team member is added to a group or channel.